 Through online class webinar events, speaking engagements, and outdoor experiences ClimateForce has engaged thousands of students around the world.
 Helping tell the story of sustainable development, green careers and the responsibility to care about our environment.
 Barney Swan shares his story of skiing 1000km to the South Pole on renewable energy.
 Barney enjoys telling a positive story about climate and environmentalism to young people and teaches.
 Class engagement activities can include waste and recycling collection, seed planting, and best practice water management sessions.

 Tropical ReGen’s core mission is to protect and maintain two foundational symbols of Far North Queensland: Reef and Rainforest.
 Tropical Regen aims to regenerate a rainforest corridor in the Daintree—the oldest rainforest system in the world (100-180 million years old).
-Our pilot property is 450 acres (182 hectares) of overgrown farm that borders two pristine biodiverse ecosystems—the rainforest and mangroves.
+Our pilot property is 372 acres of overgrown farm that borders two pristine biodiverse ecosystems—the rainforest and mangroves.
 To return the landscape to its original setting, Tropical ReGen will bridge a wildlife corridor between the mangroves and the rainforest.

 Once secured, over half a million native trees will be planted on the property resulting in significant carbon abatement.
 In addition, a valuable ecosystem will develop to protect endangered fauna and fauna of the region including cassowaries, flying foxes and tree kangaroos.